iMikie/Semantic-UI-Rails/README.md

 ###Tell Rails where to find the javascript files.

 Add/make sure the following is in your `app/assets/javascripts/application.js` file.
 Note:  this is more specific than what the semantic gem instructions say to do.
 This is probably because I'm starting from a new rails app.
-You can google jq uery_ujs and turbolinks if you need to know more deeply what is going on here.
+You can google `jquery_ujs` and `turbolinks` if you need to know more deeply what is going on here.

 ```javascript
 //